-A child will be given sibling priority if they have a sibling on roll at the school and that sibling is still expected to be on roll at the school at the time of the child's admission.
+A child will be given sibling priority if they have a sibling on roll at the school at the time of the younger sibling's application.

-4. Nearest school
+5. Nearest school

 For the normal intake to the school, the nearest school will be defined as the school closest to the home address with a published admission number for children of the appropriate age-range, as measured by a straight line.
 This is calculated using Surrey admissions team's Geographical Information System.
 The nearest school may be inside or outside the county boundary.